Table of Contents

 The Continental Divide as a Meteorological Boundary

-These lee-side lows often intensify rapidly and feed moisture back into the storm, creating a self-sustaining cycle of heavy snow and high winds.
-The USGS maintains detailed maps of continental divides that illustrate how minor shifts in topography can dramatically alter the path and intensity of winter storms.
+Additionally, lee-side cyclogenesis—the formation of low-pressure systems on the leeward side of mountains—can rapidly intensify storms.
+These lee-side lows feed moisture and energy back into the system, creating a self-sustaining cycle of heavy snow and strong winds.
+The USGS’s detailed maps of continental divides highlight how subtle topographic shifts influence storm intensity and track.

 Case Studies of Record-Breaking Blizzards in the Rockies